-We're ready to preview the design in other languages now.
+We hand the task back to designers, who will preview the translations in different languages.
 Go back to your Figma file and switch to the Download tab in the Localazy Figma plugin.
 Select the source file and desired language, and select the screen/nodes you've uploaded to Localazy previously.

-Excellent, we have the design translated into German in just a few minutes.
+Awesome, we have the design translated into German in just a few minutes.
 And we can also see that some labels are a little too long and almost overflow the container.
-Yikes! 🙈 Luckily, the development hasn't started yet, and we have plenty of time to account for that in the design phase.
-Time saved and money not wasted.
+Yikes! 🙈 Here, we can see the benefit of previewing the translations directly in Figma.
+Since the development hasn't started, we have saved time and money.

-With Arabic, it gets more complicated as this is a right-to-left written language, and some headings are overflowing.
-The Figma plugin also does not automatically change the text alignment, so you still need to tweak the design manually.
-But it's definitely much less work than having to translate the complete design as well.
+With Arabic, it gets more complicated.
+Not only because there is also some overflowing text but also because it is a right-to-left written language.
+The Figma plugin does not automatically change the text alignment, so you still need to tweak the design manually.
+But it's definitely much less work than having to translate the whole design as well.

 ⚖️ Pros and cons 🔗

 ➕ Pros 🔗